robomq/robomq.io/docs/deviceIntegration.md

     time.sleep(30) #interval

-And then revise your PIR motion sensor as follow:
+And then edit your PIR motion sensor as bellow:

     import RPi.GPIO as gpio